Skip to main content

 Attend a Christmas Mass at Westminster Abbey

-Christmas Mass attendance is on a ticketed basis and this year they’ll be released on the 15th of November, with services and carols happening on the 23rd and 24th of December.
+Christmas Mass attendance is on a ticketed basis and this year they’ll be released early autumn, with services and carols happening on the 23rd and 24th of December.
 This is a great way to participate in a special religious event and to see the interior of Westminster Abbey without having to pay for a ticket!

-If you’re spending the Christmas Day in London, then check out this blog post dedicated to special activities available only on Christmas Day, plus some important things to know about the city on that day.
+If you’re spending the Christmas Day in London, then check out this article dedicated to special activities available only on Christmas Day, plus some important things to know about the city on that day.

 Read next: